Text-to-SVG: Generate Vector Graphics from Text Prompts with AI

 Quality Tips

-- More reduction colors = fewer SVG paths (faster to trace, simpler output)
+• More reduction colors = fewer SVG paths (simpler output)

-- For logos, 2–4 colors at the raster stage produces the cleanest vector result
+• For logos, use 2–4 colors at the raster stage for cleaner vector result